 John 11:25 “Jesus said to her, “I am the resurrection and the life.
 He who believes in Me, though he may die, he shall live”

-If you were to conduct interviews for church attendance and in walks Beelzebub who is applying for membership.
-You might ask him if he believes in Jesus and his response would invariably be, ‘yes’, or you may ask does he believed that Jesus rose from the grave and his answer would likewise be ‘yes’.
+If you were to conduct an interview for church attendance and in walks Beelzebub who is applying for membership, you might ask him first if he believes in Jesus, his response would invariably be, ‘yes’, so then you ask if he believes that Jesus rose from the grave and his answer would again be ‘yes’.
 Ask him if Jesus rose from the grave or if he believes in heaven and hell and every response would be according to knowledge, not practice.

-Whatever way faith is considered, a true test of faith is the one placed under trial.
-Whether the testing comes by God leading us through trial or by others in what they see in our lives, a true test of character is revealed by a life lived according to God’s plan.
+Whatever way faith is professed, a true test of faith is proven under trial.
+Whether the testing comes by God leading through trial or by what others witness, a true test of character is revealed by a life lived according to God’s plan.

 Proverbs 27:21 “A crucible for silver and a furnace for gold, but a man is tested by the praise accorded him.”

 I know very few people who enjoy testing, matter of fact test anxiety if a very real condition for many.
 The anxiety produced during a test often causes sweating, sleeplessness, and tension for those who wrestle with this condition.

-James exhorts fellow believers to rejoice or count it a joy when we experience these times of trial since it indicates something far deeper is occurring.
+James exhorted his fellow believers to rejoice and count it all joy when they experience times of trial since it produces qualities of character that are valuable.

-When we take tests in school we are being evaluated on our range of knowledge in a particular subject, how well we do on the test is reflected in our score.
-When reflecting on the test, we can gain understanding of what we know and what we don’t know, it gives us a clue as to where to study further.
+When we take tests in school we are being evaluated on our range of knowledge in a particular subject, and how well we do on the test is reflected by our score.
+When considering a spiritual test, we can gain understanding of what we know and what we don’t know, it gives us a clue as to where we are in life.

-When being tested by God, we also gain knowledge.
-Where we are in our walk with God is revealed through trials but spiritual knowledge is not reserved to any one subject, growth in character is also gained through this divine process.
+When being tested by God, we gain knowledge.
+Our walk with God is proven through trials while spiritual knowledge is not reserved to any one subject, growth in character is gained through a divine process of testing our faith.

-- Patience–It seems to go without saying that if you are enduring a trial faithfully, you are learning the value of being patient under trial.
-Learned patience has a secondary value and that is perfection.
+*Patience–It seems to go without saying that if you are enduring a trial faithfully, you are learning the value of being patient under trial.
+Learned patience has a secondary value in how it leads towards perfection.
 Perfection has its root in the greek term Teleios, which indicates a completion of growth in character.

-Character is the attribute that acts like a pillar in the life of a believer, when reinforced and developed it is a bulwark of strength in life.
+Character development acts like a pillar of strength in the life of a believer, when reinforced and developed it is a bulwark that keeps the believer steady and consistent.